Why the Annual Physical Still Matters

 Depending on your age, sex, risk factors, and medical history, your doctor may order blood work such as a complete blood count, comprehensive metabolic panel, lipid panel, thyroid function tests, or hemoglobin A1C.
 Cancer screenings, bone density tests, and other age-appropriate evaluations may also be recommended.

-The United States Preventive Services Task Force provides evidence-based guidelines for which screenings are recommended at each age, and your doctor will tailor these to your individual situation.
+The United States Preventive Services Task Force publishes evidence-based guidelines for which screenings are recommended at each age, and your doctor will tailor these to you.
+Not every test suits every person, so you and your doctor decide together which add real value.

 How to Prepare for Your Visit

-Getting the most out of a 20 to 30 minute appointment requires a bit of preparation:
+Getting the most from a 20 to 30 minute appointment takes a little preparation.

 1. Write Down Your Questions

-It is easy to forget concerns when you are sitting in the exam room.
-Keep a running list on your phone throughout the year and bring it to your appointment.
-No question is too small.
-If something has been worrying you, your annual physical is the time to bring it up.
+It is easy to forget concerns once you are in the exam room.
+Keep a running list on your phone through the year and bring it with you — no question is too small.
+If a topic feels sensitive, our guide on how to talk to your doctor can help you make every minute count.

 2. Update Your Medication List

-Bring a complete list of every prescription medication, over-the-counter drug, vitamin, and supplement you take, including dosages and frequency.
-Your doctor needs this information to check for interactions and ensure your medications are still appropriate.
+Bring a complete list of every prescription, over-the-counter drug, vitamin, and supplement you take, with dosages.
+Your doctor needs it to check for interactions and confirm your medications are still appropriate.

 3. Know Your Family History

-If a close family member has been diagnosed with a new condition since your last visit, let your doctor know.
-Family history of heart disease, cancer, diabetes, and autoimmune conditions can change your screening recommendations.
+If a close relative has been diagnosed with a new condition since your last visit, let your doctor know.
+Family history of heart disease, cancer, diabetes, and autoimmune conditions can change your screening plan.

 If you are a new patient or have changed providers, bring any relevant medical records, imaging results, or specialist reports.
 This helps your new care team avoid repeating unnecessary tests.